-If you’ve ever wondered how to become a storm spotter or weather reporter, you're not alone!
-(And you already know you’re a weather geek or a storm chaser.)
+If you already know you're a weather nerd, but you're wondering how to become a storm spotter or weather reporter, you're not alone!
 It may be time to get involved with your local weather community.

 You can take it a step further with one of your local news stations.
 Some, such as KTBS in Shreveport, Louisiana, have official Weather Watchers programs.
 With an official form to submit weather data, the Weather Watchers group is able to get the data directly to the meteorologist for use on-air!
 How’s that for sharing your wireless weather station’s data?

-The National Weather Service (NWS) has an ongoing program to train civilians as official storm spotters through SKYWARN training.
-The NWS welcomes emergency officials such as police officers and emergency response personnel into the training, but also encourages attendance by anyone who may be responsible for the safety of others (working in hospitals, schools, or nursing homes).
+The NWS has an ongoing program to train civilians as official storm spotters through SKYWARN training.
+The NWS welcomes emergency officials, such as police officers and emergency response personnel, and encourages attendance by anyone who may be responsible for the safety of others, like those working in hospitals, schools, or nursing homes.
 Additionally, concerned private citizens and weather enthusiasts are welcome to join the training to become an official storm spotter!
 It is a free training with your local NWS office that lasts roughly two hours.
-So check your local NWS office for and updated list of 2019 SKYWARN training sessions.
+So check your local NWS office for and updated list of SKYWARN training sessions.
 The Weather Spotter Field Guide and the SKYWARN Fact Sheet are great places to start.